Secular humanism: History

-Historical use of the term humanism (reflected in some current academic usage), is related to the writings of pre-Socratic philosophers.
+The historical use of the term humanism (reflected in some current academic usage), is related to the writings of pre-Socratic philosophers.
 These writings were lost to European societies until Renaissance scholars rediscovered them through Muslim sources and translated them from Arabic into European languages.
-Thus the term humanist can mean a humanities scholar, as well as refer to The Enlightenment/ Renaissance intellectuals, and those who have agreement with the pre-Socratics, as distinct from secular humanists.
+Thus the term humanist can mean a humanities scholar, as well as refer to The Enlightenment/ Renaissance intellectuals, and those who have agreement with the pre-Socratics, as distinct from the later secular humanists.

+As a term, humanism did not enter into the English language until the 19th century and indicates the difference between the Renaissance humanist scholars on the one hand and the secular humanist movements of the 20th and 21st centuries on the other, which are explicitly non-religious or atheistic.

 Secularism

 In 1851 George Holyoake coined the term "secularism" to describe "a form of opinion which concerns itself only with questions, the issues of which can be tested by the experience of this life".

 The modern secular movement coalesced around Holyoake, Charles Bradlaugh and their intellectual circle.
 The first secular society, the Leicester Secular Society, dates from 1851.
 Similar regional societies came together to form the National Secular Society in 1866.